 Strategies for Success

 This is some of the most important reading that you will do between now and the first day of class!
-Here are a few tips, but there is a wealth of information available at the college through faculty, staff, the Computer Resource center, the College Learning Center and in our college library about how best to prepare for classes with the goal of helping you to succeed.
+Here are a few tips, but there is a wealth of information available at the college through faculty, staff, the Computer Resource center, the Tutoring and Learning Services and in our college library about how best to prepare for classes with the goal of helping you to succeed.

 Attend the first day of class